 The test proctor(s) should close the test lab door and remain in the locked test lab with the candidates.
 The Test Center Administrator (TCA) on duty should go to the check-in station and close the door, which locks automatically.
 The TCA should then go to the Coordinator’s office (if accessible) and lock the door; if the Coordinator’s office is not accessible, he or she should remain in the check-in station with the door locked.
 Once safely inside with the door locked, the TCA should call the Tech Campus Police (931) 372–3234 and alert them to the situation.
 The Associate Dean and Dean should also be notified immediately.

 The offending individual will not be allowed to test at the Testing Center in the future.

 Specific Vendor Procedures

-CPCE: Notify Elizabeth Honeycutt in Counseling & Psychology; if requested reach out to the Center for Credentialing and Education contact (Laura Hall as of July 2018).
-A Testing Center Incident Report should be filled out & saved.
+If requested, reach out to the Center for Credentialing and Education contact.
+A Testing Center Incident Report should be filled out and saved.
 Please follow the incident report procedures described in the Testing Center SOP manual.
 Upon review, test administrators may decide to take action steps to cancel and invalidate any or all test administrations and scores, depending on the nature and level of severity of the disturbance.